flairNLP/transformer-ranker/docs/01-walkthrough.md

 Rank 17. google/electra-small-discriminator: 2.9615
 ```

-The model '_deberta-v3-base_' ranks the highest, making it a good starting point for fine-tuning.
+The top-ranked model _'deberta-v3-base'_ is a strong candidate for fine-tuning.
 We recommend fine-tuning other highly ranked models for comparison.

 To fine-tune the top-ranked model, use any framework of your choice (e.g.
 <a href="https://flairnlp.github.io/">Flair</a> or Transformers — we opt for the first one ;p).